Foundation, Altrincham

 - £13.7m

-Foundation’s innovative design promotes social sustainability through user amenities, enhanced connectivity, and spaces that foster social interaction.
-Technological advancements, such as smart lighting and environmental control systems, optimise energy use.
-The project not only rejuvenates a key town centre asset but also sets a benchmark for sustainable and adaptive reuse in urban redevelopment.
+The redevelopment promotes social sustainability through enhanced connectivity, user amenities and spaces that encourage interaction.
+Smart lighting and environmental control systems optimise energy use and improve operational performance.
+By combining adaptive reuse, sustainability and technology‑enabled systems, the project rejuvenates a key town‑centre asset and sets a benchmark for resilient, mixed‑use urban redevelopment.

 "It reactivates a prominent but underperforming building, supports town centre regeneration, and offers a model for the reuse of large, ageing retail buildings."